gluobe/kubernetes-introduction-labs/lab-04/README.md

 127.0.0.1 - - [11/Mar/2019:11:40:50 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.52.1" "-"
 ```

 > NOTE: if your logs are empty, repeat Task 2 where you `kubectl port-forward`
 > the container port and hit reload the page a couple more times in your
 > browser

-A very handy option of `kubectl logs` is that you can follow them using the `-f`
-option, this is extremely useful when troubleshooting:
+A very handy option of `kubectl logs` is that you can follow them using the `-f` option, this is extremely useful when troubleshooting:

 ```
-kubectl logs nginx -n lab-04 -f
+kubectl -n lab-04 logs -f nginx
 ```

 Hit `CTRL+c` to exit the logs.

 ## Task 5: Getting pod details

-Like with most objects in Kubernetes you can use the `kubectl describe` command
-to get more information about a specific pod, for example:
+Like with most objects in Kubernetes you can use the `kubectl describe` command to get more information about a specific pod, for example:

 ```
-kubectl describe pods nginx -n lab-04
+kubectl -n lab-04 describe pods nginx

 ---

 Name:             nginx
 Namespace:        lab-04
 Priority:         0
+Service Account:  default
-Node:         minikube/10.0.2.15
+Node:             minikube/192.168.59.102
-Start Time:   Thu, 29 Aug 2019 11:23:56 +0200
+Start Time:       Mon, 11 Dec 2023 11:02:27 +0100
 Labels:           run=nginx
 Annotations:      <none>
 Status:           Running
+IP:               10.244.0.3
+IPs:
-IP:           172.17.0.2
+  IP:  10.244.0.3
 Containers:
   nginx:
-    Container ID:   docker://185da953fb9332cdbaa3516f2240255a6fddc8538f58a277d2f826a469bd6f26
+    Container ID:   docker://a2ea2a4bddabf445f367483fdee934a58e6c68fe63b2f8535ed0cbd43c85eecb
     Image:          nginx
-    Image ID:       docker-pullable://nginx@sha256:aeded0f2a861747f43a01cf1018cf9efe2bdd02afd57d2b11fcc7fcadc16ccd1
+    Image ID:       docker-pullable://nginx@sha256:10d1f5b58f74683ad34eb29287e07dab1e90f10af243f151bb50aa5dbb4d62ee
     Port:           <none>
     Host Port:      <none>
     State:          Running
-      Started:      Thu, 26 Sep 2019 11:45:15 +0200
-    Last State:     Terminated
-      Reason:       Error
-      Exit Code:    255
-      Started:      Fri, 30 Aug 2019 14:46:25 +0200
-      Finished:     Thu, 26 Sep 2019 11:42:56 +0200
+      Started:      Mon, 11 Dec 2023 11:02:39 +0100
     Ready:          True
-    Restart Count:  2
+    Restart Count:  0
     Environment:    <none>
     Mounts:
-      /var/run/secrets/kubernetes.io/serviceaccount from default-token-4hztg (ro)
+      /var/run/secrets/kubernetes.io/serviceaccount from kube-api-access-b8x9d (ro)
 Conditions:
   Type              Status
   Initialized       True